 Let me start this with a disclaimer – I am not a medical professional.
-The things I’ve written here are my perspective, research and opinions.
-While I hope that you will find some information here useful, do not rely on this as medical advise, please confirm everything with your own doctors.
+This beginner’s guide is written from my perspective, research and opinions.
+While I hope that you will find some information here useful, do not rely on this as medical advice, please confirm everything with your own doctors.

 You are likely here reading this post because you have had a recent breast cancer diagnosis.
 Right now you are scared, confused and overwhelmed.
 You are likely in the middle of a whirlwind of tests and scans and you feel like you are being swept along out of control without really understanding what it going on.
 I know, I’ve been there!

 You’ve heard this muddle of stages and grades, hormones, types of cancer, acronyms for all sorts of things – I am going to explain about each of these in basic terms and provide links to further information.

 I had no idea before my diagnosis that there were different types of breast cancer.
 The type of cancer is generally described by it’s location, whether it’s invasive, and how it’s spreading.
 These are the most common types, although there are other rarer types that can also occur

 Ductal Carcinoma In Situ (DCIS) – This is very early breast cancer contained in the ducts.
 DCIS is not considered life-threatening in itself, but it may or may not become invasive at some point down the track, so it tends to be treated as though it will.